Corrective Jaw Surgery

-Orthognathic surgery is indicated when the upper and lower jaws don't meet correctly, teeth don't fit together properly and the face is out of proportion.
-Teeth are first straightened with orthodontics and then the corrective jaw surgery repositions misaligned jaws.
-Surgery not only improves facial appearance, but also helps ensure that the teeth align correctly.
+The team at Guyette Facial & Oral Surgery understands teeth are first straightened with orthodontics, and then the corrective jaw surgery repositions misaligned jaws.
+This type of surgery not only improves facial appearance, but also helps ensure that the teeth align correctly.
 Correct alignment of the teeth and jaws help the facial muscles and jaw joint function properly and brings the face into proper harmony.

-People who benefit from Orthognathic Surgery include those with an improper bite or jaws that are positioned incorrectly.
-Jaw growth is a gradual process and, in some instances, the upper and lower jaws grow at different rates and different amounts.
-The result can be a host of problems that affect chewing function, speech, nasal breathing, long term oral health, and appearance.
+People who benefit from Corrective Jaw Surgery include those with an improper bite, or jaws that are positioned incorrectly.
+Jaw growth is a gradual process and, in some instances, the upper and lower jaws grow at different rates.
+Improper jaw growth can lead to a variety of problems that affect chewing function, speech, nasal breathing, long-term oral health, and appearance.
 Injury to the jaw and birth defects can also affect jaw growth and alignment.
-While orthodontics alone can correct bite problems if only the teeth are involved, Orthognathic Surgery is required if the facial bones need repositioning.
+While orthodontics alone can correct bite problems if only the teeth are involved while, Corrective Jaw Surgery is required if the facial bones need repositioning.

 - Problems with chewing, biting or swallowing

 - Speech Problems

 - Open bite (teeth not touching in front)